-The two year GCSE course we currently offer in French and Spanish helps those who wish to be able to use their modern foreign language at a higher level and are also interested in broadening their horizons.
+The two-year GCSE course we currently offer in French and Spanish helps those who wish to be able to use their modern foreign language at a higher level and are interested in broadening their horizons.
 In addition to gaining a greater knowledge of the vocabulary and structures, pupils will improve their communication strategies, develop transferable language learning skills and develop awareness and understanding of countries and communities where the language is spoken, thereby preparing themselves well for entering the world of work.

 The extensive array of media we use helps pupils to appreciate the patterns inherent in language, allows them plenty of opportunity to practise the language very quickly and aids them in drafting and perfecting their work.

 GCSE language exams are taken at the end of Year 11 and each of the four skills (listening, reading speaking, and writing) are worth 25% of the overall grade.
-The Speaking Examinations are conducted internally but all examinations are externally assessed.
-There are two tiers of entry, Foundation and Higher.

 Key Stage 3

 In Years 7 and 8, all pupils study Modern Hebrew three times in the two-week cycle timetable.
 At KS3 topics include (amongst many others):